hyundai-robotics/doc-hi6-operation/6-monitoring/2-io/6-forced-io.md

 {% hint style="warning" %}
 * If multiple entries force conflicting values for the same relay (or overlaid bits), they are forced to the value of the lower item of the table.
-* When the Hi6 controller is powered off, all contents registered as forced IO are cleared.
+* When the ${cont_model} controller is powered off, all contents registered as forced IO are cleared.

 {% endhint %}